Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 This repository hosts the software and wiring for an autonomous robot car built for the **World Robot Olympiad 2025 – Future Engineers Challenge**.

 The design leverages a **Raspberry Pi** for high-level perception and decision-making—handling lane detection, obstacle avoidance, color-coded behavior (e.g., pass red on the right, green on the left), and vision-guided parking—while an **Arduino Uno** handles real-time actuation of the DC drive motor and steering servo based on those decisions.
+This documentation provided a step-by-step process on how you can implement your own robot.

-### System Workflow
+### System Workflow - We use this to set ground rules

 1. **Vision & Perception (Raspberry Pi)**
    - Captures camera frames and processes them for road lanes, colored markers, and parking bays.